ibrahimbah-cis/georgia-irs-zip-etl-tableau/README.md

 $69,457

-Selected findings
+Selected Insights

-ZIP code 30327 has the highest aggregate AGI in the Georgia dataset at approximately $6.27 billion.
+ZIP code 30327 had the highest aggregate adjusted gross income in the final Georgia dataset at approximately $6.27 billion.

-ZIP code 31513 has the highest numfarm value with 460 Schedule F/farm filings.
+ZIP code 31513 had the highest farming-related filing count at 460.

-Across the 665 Georgia ZIP-code records, aggregate AGI is approximately $310.3 billion.
+The final dataset contained approximately $310.3 billion in aggregate adjusted gross income across 665 Georgia ZIP-code records.

-The Tableau map makes it possible to compare areas with high income totals against areas with stronger farming activity.
+The dashboard makes it easier to compare ZIP codes with high income concentration against areas with greater farming-related filing activity.

+These figures are aggregated ZIP-code statistics and should not be interpreted as individual taxpayer records.

-Repository structure
+Repository Contents

-georgia-irs-zip-etl-tableau/
+Georgia-IRS-ETL-Tableau/
 ├── README.md
-├── assets/
-│   └── tableau-map-preview.png
-├── coursework/
-│   ├── README.md
-│   └── S14wic_PyETL_IbrahimBah.py
-├── data/
-│   ├── README.md
-│   ├── raw/ic4.csv
-│   ├── intermediate/x4d.csv
-│   └── processed/ic5.csv
-├── docs/
-│   ├── data-dictionary.md
-│   ├── github-setup.md
-│   └── project-articulation.md
-├── sql/
-│   └── extract_queries.sql
-├── src/
-│   └── etl_pipeline.py
-├── tableau/
-│   ├── S14wic_ETL_IbrahimBah.twb
-│   └── S14wic_ETL_IbrahimBah.twbx
-├── .gitignore
-└── requirements.txt

-Run the standalone pipeline

-The original course database, irs18.db, is not included.
-Place it in a local folder and run:

-python -m venv .venv
-source .venv/bin/activate          # Windows: .venv\Scripts\activate
-pip install -r requirements.txt python src/etl_pipeline.py --database /path/to/irs18.db

-The script writes:

-data/intermediate/x4d_rebuilt.csv

-data/processed/ic5_rebuilt.csv

-Tools and skills demonstrated

-SQL querying and filtering

-SQLite database access

-Python and pandas data transformation

-Data validation and quality checks

-CSV export and file organization

-Tableau geospatial visualization

-ETL documentation and reproducible project structure

-Data source

-The source is the IRS Statistics of Income 2018 ZIP Code data, which provides selected income and tax items by state and ZIP code:

-IRS 2018 ZIP Code data: https://www.irs.gov/statistics/soi-tax-stats-individual-income-tax-statistics-2018-zip-code-data-soi

-Notes and limitations

-The data represents Tax Year 2018 and is aggregated at the ZIP-code level.

-Aggregated ZIP-code statistics should not be interpreted as individual taxpayer records.

-The Tableau workbook currently connects to the nationwide cleaned x4d dataset and filters the worksheet to Georgia.
-The enriched ic5 dataset is the individual-challenge output and includes two additional fields.

-The original course script depends on cis2010utils5, which is not included.
-A standalone version is provided in src/etl_pipeline.py.

-The generated S14wic_vars.txt file was intentionally excluded because it contains local computer paths and course-validation metadata rather than project source code.
+├── S14wic_PyETL_IbrahimBah.py      # Python and SQL extraction workflow
+├── S14wic_ETL_IbrahimBah.twbx      # Packaged Tableau workbook
+├── ic5.csv                         # Final enriched Georgia dataset
+├── x4d.csv                         # Cleaned nationwide dataset used by Tableau
+└── assets/
+    └── tableau-map-preview.png     # Dashboard preview for GitHub

+File Guide

+S14wic_PyETL_IbrahimBah.py

+Contains the SQLite connection, SQL queries, ZIP-code filters, Georgia filter, field selection, CSV export, and database cleanup steps.

+ic5.csv

+The final enriched Georgia dataset with 665 rows and 10 fields:

+state, zipcode, n1, numdep, agi, numfarm, taxamt, contrib, elderly, n2

+x4d.csv

+A cleaned nationwide dataset with 27,557 rows and 8 fields.
+The Tableau workbook uses this dataset and applies a Georgia filter within the visualization.

+S14wic_ETL_IbrahimBah.twbx

+The packaged Tableau workbook containing the geographic visualization and its associated data connection.

+How to Review the Project

+Open README.md for the project overview and findings.

+Review S14wic_PyETL_IbrahimBah.py to see the SQL extraction and filtering logic.

+Open ic5.csv to inspect the final Georgia analysis dataset.

+Open S14wic_ETL_IbrahimBah.twbx in Tableau Desktop or Tableau Public to explore the visualization.

+Technical Skills Demonstrated

+SQL selection, filtering, and calculated fields

+SQLite database connectivity

+Python scripting

+pandas dataframe handling and CSV export

+Data cleaning and field standardization

+Data validation and row-count reconciliation

+Tableau geographic visualization

+ETL documentation and project organization

+Project Limitations

+The data represents Tax Year 2018 and is not current economic data.

+Values are aggregated by ZIP code and do not represent individual taxpayers.

+The original Python file depends on the course-provided cis2010utils5 utility and the local irs18.db database, which are not included in this public repository.

+The Tableau workbook uses x4d.csv with a Georgia filter, while ic5.csv is the enriched Georgia-only output containing the additional elderly and n2 fields.

+What I Learned

+This project strengthened my ability to connect database querying with a complete analytics workflow.
+I practiced translating a business question into SQL logic, validating records before analysis, creating understandable field names, exporting structured data, and using Tableau to communicate geographic patterns.
+Most importantly, I learned how each ETL stage supports the quality and usability of the final visualization.